jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-The API in SBDG for import and export functionality is separated into the following concerns:
+The API in [spring-boot-gemfire-name] for import and export functionality is separated into the following concerns: